Flag football: IFAF Flag Football World Championship

-The International Federation of American Footbal (IFAF) organise a biannual IFAF Flag Football World Championship.
+The International Federation of American Football (IFAF) organise a biannual IFAF Flag Football World Championship.

 Olympics

 In July 2022, the National Football League (NFL) and the IFAF partnered on a bid for flag football to be included as an optional event during the 2028 Summer Olympics in Los Angeles.
 The NFL had sponsored the inclusion of flag football as an invitational event during that month's 2022 World Games.
 The NFL's executive VP of football operations Troy Vincent stated that the sport was "the future of American football", as it was inclusive and had fewer barriers to access.
 Flag football was shortlisted as one of nine sports advancing to the next phase of the bid process.
 In October 2023, the LA organizing committee proposed the inclusion of flag football as an event, which was officially approved at the 141st IOC Session.

 World Games

 Flag football has been contested at the World Games—a multi-sport event featuring sports and disciplines not currently contested at the Olympics—since the 2022 World Games in Birmingham, Alabama.
 The 2022 World Games featured men's and women's tournaments, which were won by the United States and Mexico respectively.
 Flag football returned for the 2025 World Games in Chengdu, China; only a women's tournament was held.